pachyderm/docs/content/latest/enterprise/auth/authentication/activate-auth.md

 When an Enterprise License expires, a
 MLDM cluster with enabled User Access Management goes into an `admin-only` state.
-In this state, only `ClusterAdmins` have access to the data stored in Pachyderm.
+In this state, only `ClusterAdmins` have access to the data stored in MLDM.
 This safety measure keeps sensitive data protected, even when an enterprise subscription becomes stale.
 To return the cluster to its previous state, run `pachctl license activate` and submit your new code.